 There are so many things that go great with this baked fried chicken.
 If you want to go for that classic KFC meal, you definitely need to make this KFC coleslaw recipe – it’s a dupe for the one at the restaurant and it is seriously the best!

 This crispy baked chicken would also work well with mashed potatoes, but for a fun twist try our baked potato wedges or parmesan baked potato halves.
-While your cooking, let your slow cooker make a side of creamed corn for you, and you are all set for dinner.
+While you are cooking, let your slow cooker make a side of creamed corn for you, and you are all set for dinner.

 How to Make Oven Fried Chicken More Crispy